Location as a shield for account security

 Incognia's technology differentials

 Incognia differs from other location technologies, not only due to our privacy-by-design approach but also due to our experience working with hundreds of mobile apps around the globe, of all sizes and categories.

-Working with these apps allowed us to develop a strong network effect, with Incognia now deployed in over 100 million devices,that enables us to deliver highly accurate risk-assessments without requiring a lengthy period to train models or develop rules.
+Working with these apps allowed us to develop a strong network effect, with Incognia now deployed in over 100 million devices, that allows us to deliver highly accurate risk assessments without requiring a lengthy period to train models or develop rules.

 To learn more about how Incognia’s award-winning location technology and how creates an invisible shield for increased account security read the latest ebook in our How-To Series: Understanding Location Key Concepts and Technology as the Strongest Trust Signal on Mobile.